-To establish an account please visit ScholarShare529.com or call the plan and ask for an enrollment kit to be mailed to you (contact information is located on page 1 and the back cover of this Plan Description).
-You may complete and submit the Application online (only available for individuals), or you may mail a completed Application to the Plan.
+To obtain an Application and enrollment kit, call the Plan (contact information is located on page 1 and the back cover of this Plan Description) or go to the Plan's website.
+You may complete and submit the Application online or you may mail a completed Application to the Plan.
 After the Plan receives your completed Application in good order, including a check or authorization for your initial contribution, the Plan will open an Account for you.

-To open an Account, you need to provide your name, address, Social Security number or taxpayer identification number and other information that will allow the Plan to identify you, such as your date of birth.
+To open an Account, you need to provide your name, address, Social Security number or taxpayer identification number and other information that will allow the Plan to identify you, such as your telephone number.
 The address you provide must be a permanent U.S. address and not a post office box and, in order to continue to make contributions, your account must always have a permanent U.S. address associated with it.
 Until you provide the required information, the Plan will not be able to open your Account.
 There may be only one Participant per Account.